Mar-a-Lago: American flag litigation

 On October 3, 2006, Trump raised a 20 by 30 ft American flag on an 80 ft flagpole at Mar-a-Lago.
 Town zoning officials asked Trump to adhere to town zoning codes that limit flagpoles to a height of 42 ft.
 This dispute led the town council of Palm Beach to charge Trump $1,250 for every day the flag stayed up.
 Trump filed a lawsuit against the Town of Palm Beach.
-Trump eventually dropped his lawsuit over the flag, and in exchange the town waived its fines.
+He eventually dropped his lawsuit over the flag, and in exchange the town waived its fines.
 As part of a court-ordered mediation, Trump was allowed to file for a permit and keep a pole that was both 10 ft shorter than the original pole and located on a different spot on his lawn.
 The agreement also required him to donate $100,000 to veterans' charities, and resulted in a change to town ordinances allowing out-of-town club members.